manetu/policyengine/docs/docs/integration/go-library.md

 sidebar_position: 2
 ---

 # Embedded Go Library

 <FeatureChip variant="oss" label="OSS Only"/>

 For Go applications, you can embed the PolicyEngine directly using the `github.com/manetu/policyengine` package.
-This approach offers the lowest latency since policy evaluation happens in-process.
+This approach offers the lowest latency since policy evaluation happens in-process, but is only available in the open source edition and does not offer an upgrade path to the Premium offering.
+See [Choosing Your Integration Method](/integration#1-choose-your-integration-method) for a detailed comparison of integration options.

 ## Installation